The National Honor Society of Cox Mill High School

 To become a member, juniors must meet the requirements for

-*Scholarship: A weighted GPA of 4.2 or higher after 1st semester calculations--please note the change from previous years.
+**Scholarship: A weighted GPA of 4.2 or higher after 1st semester calculations--please note the change from previous years.

-*Service: At least 10 hours of documented community service within the current calendar year and at least 1 out-of-school activity in which they actively participate.
+*Service: At least 10 hours of documented community service within the current school year and at least 1 out-of-school activity in which they actively participate.

 *Leadership: Adequate leadership qualities which are detailed through teacher recommendations.

-Each April, students who meet the scholarship requirement will have an opportunity to complete an application detailing their accomplishments in and commitment to service, leadership, and character.
+**After 1st semester ends, juniors who meet the scholarship requirement will be invited to complete an application detailing their accomplishments in and commitment to service, leadership, and character.
 Students will only be able to apply by invitation if they have met this grade threshold.

 Understanding the Obligations of Membership

 Students who accept membership and are inducted into the chapter should be aware of the time and commitment involved with this honor.
 For example, there will be chapter meetings.
 The chapter bylaws should articulate the yearly meeting schedule and member attendance obligations.
-Members also must participate in chapter and individual service projects to benefit the school and community.Adviser: Susan ShupingUpcoming events:2019-20 applications due by Wednesday 5/8 at 2:30pmInduction practice (all members, new and existing) - Monday 5/20 2:30-3:15pmInduction of 2019-20 members (all members, new and existing) - Wednesday 5/28 6:00pm
+Members also must participate in chapter and individual service projects to benefit the school and community.Adviser: Susan ShupingUpcoming events:2019-20 applications due by TBDInduction practice (all members, new and existing) -Tuesday, March 24, 2020, 2:30-3:15pmInduction of 2019-20 members (all members, new and existing) - Thursday, March 26, 2020, 6:00pm

 Projects and Activities